52-41-4d/II/README.md

 1) Database - Redis;
 2) Python - Redis, PublicSuffixList, trie...

 To do a prerun, type ./run.sh -p
+To do a load, type ./run.sh -l
 To do a run, type ./run.sh -r
 To do a clean up, type ./run.sh -c

 TODO:
 1) Add ASN mapping - use REDIS